thegrumpys/odop/client/docs/Help/alerts.md

 Informational alerts (Info) alerts also highlight the configuration of Functionally Determined Constraint Levels [(FDCL)](/docs/Help/terminology.html#fdcl).

-The Value field allows in-place adjustment of the associated variable's value and constraint levels.
+The Value field of the Alerts presentation allows in-place adjustment of the associated variable's value and constraint levels.
 This field operates the same as the corresponding fields on the main pages (Advanced and Calculator Views).
 Thus, where possible, the color of the number presented in the value field tracks the color of the [multi-colored Feasibility Status Indicator](/docs/Help/feasibilityIndicator.html).
 Otherwise, the field color tracks the message Severity level.

+Designs with values outside their valid range are likely physically impossible.
+In spring design, negative values for wire diameter, coil diameter and number of coils are obvious examples.
+Other situations, for example where an increase in wire diameter results in a negative value for coil inside diameter or an increase in force at the second load point takes a compression spring below its solid condition may be a bit less obvious.

+If started from a design with one or more values outside their valid range the Search feature may not be able to resolve the problem.
+In this situation, Search finishes with a different design point that is also invalid and with a message to correct the invalid condition manually.
+In order to proceed with a new Search, it will be necessary to identify the source of invalid values and manually enter more appropriate values.
+As zero and negative numbers are a common source of invalid values, look for those first.

-In order to assure that ODOP : Spring's core solution algorithms will not encounter numeric difficulty when starting from a physically unrealistic situation, alerts of error (Err) severity will generaly block operation of the Search, Seek and Trade features.
+In order to avoid numeric difficulty when starting from a physically unrealistic situation, alerts of error (Err) severity may block operation of the Seek and Trade features.
-It will be necessary to identify the source of errors and manually provide more appropriate values in order to proceed with Search, Seek and Trade.
+In order to proceed with Seek and Trade it will be necessary to identify the source of errors and manually provide more appropriate values.

 Where possible, the linked detailed entries (below) provide specific guidance in moving to values that will resolve the alerts.